Peace Corps staff member works to improve support of Deaf Volunteers

 These attitudinal barriers were reflected in many schools for the Deaf.
 I responded by positioning myself as a role model, demonstrating ideals and values by virtue of my life experience.
 I hoped I could plant seeds of confidence and pride in the youth I taught and the colleagues I worked with.

-I really didn’t want to return to the States, and I enjoyed living, working, and traveling overseas.
+I really didn’t want to return to the United States, and I enjoyed living, working, and traveling overseas.
 The opportunity for Guyana happened at exactly the right time.
 I finished my service in Kenya in December of 2010, and started the very next month in Guyana.

-Describe your work as a Response Volunteer in Guyana.
+Describe your work in Guyana.

 I worked with the ministry to modify the national curriculum to eliminate bias against Deaf language learners and ensure they were taught in Guyana Sign Language as their primary modality of communication and instruction.
 I provided in-service training to teachers of the Deaf and visited some remote locations to provide sensitization classes and assess students there.